 2) All Attorneys Are Not the Same

 Although all attorneys must go to law school and pass a bar examination to practice in Ohio, not all attorneys have the experience and reputation to get the justice you deserve.
 And while experience alone does not guarantee a result, it is one important thing to look for in a lawyer and a firm.
-The Chester Law Group Co.
-LPA has tried numerous multi-million dollar cases.
+The Ohio Car Accident Lawyers has tried numerous multi-million dollar cases.
 Another important consideration is finding a law firm with the resources and experienced to take on the big insurance companies and get the respect you deserve.
 Insurance companies know which attorneys are willing to take cases to trial.
 Indeed, hiring a respected and seasoned trial attorney is important.